cosmicCode42/pattern/README.md

 	- **Solution:** I had added a ``:hover`` CSS rule to have the buttons light up when the mouse is over them, but this could get in the way of the actual pattern being displayed.
 I removed that particular rule, and increased the contrast between buttons lighting up and not (by reducing their opacity further) for good measure.
 - **Problem:** The high score and maximum pattern length were not being updated.
 	- **Solution:** These are supposed to update once the player has made an error and has to start over.
 The code that updated these displays was erroneously placed after the ``gameReset`` call, putting relevant stats at 0.
 Shifting ``gameReset`` to the bottom fixed this issue.
+- **Problem:** The high score and maximum pattern length did not persist between browser refreshes.
+	- **Solution:** I made use of `localStorage`, adding `highScore` and `maxLength` data items that could be referenced and loaded onto the page.
+	- **Problem:** The code I use returns a `TypeError: Cannot set properties of null (setting 'innerHTML)` when run through Jest.
+All tests fail; the test suite fails to run entirely.
+		- **Solution:** I created a new `score-script.js` file which handles the initial loading of the high score and max length as stored in `localStorage`.
+The rest of the code still works when manually tested, and all automated tests now pass again.

 ## Technologies Used